 Ask if there is synergy regarding what she’ll cook on her television show, what she’s designated as her next Good Life sweets project for Walmart ("lots of cobblers coming up"), and what she’s writing about for her latest cookbook, and the singer says that she believes things happen organically.
 "I like working with Walmart because they’re smart and they, like me, wish to keep things affordable so everyone can enjoy them, no exclusions.
 That’s the same reason that, in Desserts LaBelle, I made sure to include recipes for those who can’t eat sugar, because I’ve been diabetic for more than 20 years.
 You want sugar now and then—so do I—so I want you [to] have what you want."

 That same synergy is what finally made Bel Hommage a reality.
 She says she started the project at a time when she wasn’t completely happy with her voice.
 The emotions of feeling her way through that initial struggle coupled with finding footing in a genre she loved but hadn’t devoted herself to in the past ("my ex-husband wanted me to do this for a while... he knew me and my voice") bubble to the top of every high note in Bel Hommage, from Nina Simone’s "Go to Hell" to Shirley Horn’s "Here’s to Life," a vibrant cut that LaBelle states will close her upcoming shows.
 The album has been a true labor of love, but LaBelle wouldn’t have it any other way.
 "All good things in good time, baby."

-Photography by Derek Blanks.
+Photography by: Photography by Derek Blanks.
 Styling by Tameka Foster.
 Hair by Norma Harris Gordon.
 Makeup by Lona Azami